Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_Horizon_for_Data_Governance/getting_started_with_horizon_for_data_governance_in_snowflake.md

-## Horizon as Data Governor - Search & Discovery
+## Horizon as Data Governor - Know & protect your data
 Duration: 30

 **Overview**